Rajpratik71/volatility-wiki/Command-Reference.md

 ## crashinfo

 Information from the crashdump header can be printed using the crashinfo command.
 You will see information like that of the Microsoft [dumpcheck](http://support.microsoft.com/kb/119490) utility.
-For more information, see the [[Crash Address Space]] page.

     $ python vol.py -f win7_x64.dmp --profile=Win7SP0x64 crashinfo
     Volatility Foundation Volatility Framework 2.4